Deploy Keycloak for HA with the Keycloak Operator

 This guide describes advanced Keycloak configurations for Kubernetes which are load tested and will recover from single Pod failures.

-These instructions are intended for use with the setup described in the Concepts for active-passive deployments guide.
-Use it together with the other building blocks outlined in the Building blocks active-passive deployments guide.
+These instructions are intended for use with the setup described in the Concepts for multi-site deployments guide.
+Use it together with the other building blocks outlined in the Building blocks multi-site deployments guide.

 Prerequisites